FredericLespez/gnome-encfs/README.md

 gnome-encfs
 ===========

+>Note
+>
+>Gnome-encfs's author is Oben Sonne.
+>He doesn't seem to maintain it anymore.
+>As I am still using it daily, I have forked it so that it gnome-encfs still
+>works nowadays.
+>
+>The original gnome-encfs code can be found [here][org].

 *gnome-encfs* integrates [EncFS][efs] folders into the GNOME desktop by storing their passwords in the [keyring][gkr] and optionally mounting them at login using GNOME's autostart mechanism.